Let's face it, finding a PA to shadow is no easy task.

-Contact your local, regional or state PA chapter for insight and guidance (here is an interactive map I developed to help you).
+Contact your local, regional, or state PA chapter for insight and guidance (here is an interactive map I developed to help you).
 Ask to attend one of their meetings and personally seek out a PA to shadow.

 Whatever you do, always show up in person!

-Don't leave a message on the answering machine and don't send an email.
+Don't leave a message on the answering machine, and don't send an email.
 An email, phone call, and voicemail are way too easy to ignore.
 Trust me on this one; I do it all the time.

-- Rejection scenario 1: "James the PA is busy right now and doesn't have time for you."
-You say: "I understand completely when would be a good time to set up a time to talk?"
+- Rejection scenario 1: "James, the PA is busy right now and doesn't have time for you."
+You say: "I understand completely.
+When would be a good time to set up a time to talk?"

-- Rejection scenario 2: "OK, just leave your info, I will give it to Jane the PA later."
+- Rejection scenario 2: "OK, just leave your info.
+I will give it to Jane the PA later."
 OK, do have a card with your info on it, but let them know that you will be back next week to follow up and ask when would be the best time to come back.

-4. Bring Starbucks:
+4. Bring coffee

-The goal here is not to help relieve the stress of mind-blowing PA school student loan debt for your potential preceptor by financing her nonfat decaf organic chocolate brownie iced vanilla double-shot gingerbread frappuccino.
+The goal is not to help relieve the stress of mind-blowing PA school student loan debt for your potential mentor by financing her nonfat decaf organic chocolate brownie iced vanilla double-shot gingerbread frappuccino.
 The coffee is merely an olive branch you extend in hopes of getting to know a PA better.
 Thus, reassuring the PA you hope to shadow that you are indeed a "normal" person, just like her former self, interested in learning as much as you can about the PA profession.

 Possibly a better (underutilized) approach would be to buy coffee for the receptionist and office staff in exchange for a few good words with the PA in mention to support your case. 😊

-5. If you are affiliated with the military, try to find a military PA to shadow.
+If you are affiliated with the military, try to find a military PA to shadow.
 PAs are on staff at all military medical facilities.

 Three front desk staff and two medical assistants at my current clinic have gone on to attend PA school.
 They shadowed me, I took them out to lunch, I helped them with their essays, and I wrote them reference letters.

-2. Volunteer to work in any capacity:
+Volunteer to work in any and every capacity!

-In an office or emergency room or wherever PAs are employed.
+This could be in an office or emergency room or wherever PAs are employed.
 In the course of your volunteer work, you might become acquainted with a PA who may be willing to let you shadow separate from your volunteer time.

 Your goal should be to give a well-researched answer to this question: What does a PA do?